AbstractMenus/Docs/advanced/logical.rst

     message: "Hello again" // Parsing error
   }

 will cause parsing error, because one block is not able to has several params with same key.
 It may be inconvenient, for example, when you need to execute several actions with same name.
-AbstractMenus has ``bulk`` wrapper for this, but this is a bit bulky way.
-There is another wya to do it.
+AbstractMenus has ``bulk`` wrapper for this, but this is a hard readable way.
 AbstractMenus has tricky way to solve this problem.

-To add several similar actions or rules to same block, just add prefix with ``_`` symbol to parameter name.
+To add several similar actions or rules inside same block, just add prefix with ``_`` char to parameter name.
 For example:

 ::